The Flavor of Green Tea over Rice: Plot

 Taeko visits her family in Oiso, where they talk about Setsuko and the arranged marriage.
 Setsuko's family tasks Taeko to act as matchmaker for Setsuko at a kabuki theater; Setsuko runs off midway through the performance.
 She goes to see her uncle Mokichi, who is planning with Noboru to go to the bicycle races.
 Setsuko thinks that arranged marriages are old fashioned.
 Seeing that Mokichi and Taeko are not happy after their arranged marriage, she is determined to find her own spouse.
 Mokichi brings her back to the theater and leaves with Noboru for the bicycle races.
 Setsuko once again escapes from the arranged marriage meeting at the kabuki theater and meets with Mokichi and Noboru at the bicycle races.

-One evening, Mokichi, Noboru, and Setsuko are playing pachinko at a parlor.
+In the evening, the three of them are playing pachinko at a parlor.
 Mokichi leaves early to go home.
 Noboru and Setsuko go to a ramen noodle house where they eat and talk about arranged marriages.

 Later, Setsuko goes to her uncle's house, where Taeko is fuming.
 Taeko demands that Mokichi scold Setsuko for not showing up for the arranged marriage meeting, which he does as long as his wife is in earshot.
 Taeko confronts Mokichi about being with Setsuko without informing her.
+The two have an argument, and Taeko becomes so angry that she refuses to speak to her husband for days.

-The two have an argument, when Mokichi tells her that he finds his old habits hard to break because smoking inferior cigarettes and traveling third-class on a train remind him of the simpler pleasures of life.
+Trying to make up, Mokichi tells Taeko that he finds his old habits hard to break because smoking inferior cigarettes and traveling third-class on a train remind him of the simpler pleasures of life.
 Taeko, who likes travelling in the first class train cars, leaves in a huff.
-She becomes so angry that she refuses to speak to her husband for days.

-Taeko goes on a train journey by herself away from Tokyo without informing Mokichi.
+She goes on a train journey by herself away from Tokyo without informing Mokichi.

 Mokichi's company is sending him to Uruguay on a business trip, and he telegrams her, asking her to return right away without saying why.
 Everyone goes to the airport to see Mokichi leave.
 Taeko was not at the airport and returns home only after Mokichi's airplane has flown off.
 Two hours into the flight, Mokichi's airplane experiences mechanical troubles and returns to Tokyo; Mokichi's unexpected return home surprises his wife.
 Mokichi says that he is hungry and Taeko suggests a meal.
 Not wishing to wake up their servant Fumi, the couple make their way to the unfamiliar to them kitchen where they prepare ochazuke, rice with green tea.
 In the process of doing that together, they make up, with Mokichi saying that this was his happiest day since he married her.
 Taeko understands what her husband has been speaking earlier about simpler pleasures.
 She apologizes profusely and promises never to leave without a word again.
 Mokichi accepts, telling her to say no more.